We Win Cases

 A: If you do not receive medical treatment within a reasonably short period of time, you will not have sufficient evidence to establish a car accident injury case.

-A: If you have your own car insurance policy, which is legally required in Illinois, make sure to tell your insurance company about your accident as soon as possible.
+A: If you have your own car insurance policy, which is legally required in Illinois, make sure to tell your insurance company about your car accident as soon as possible.

-What Are The Causes of Car Accidents?
+What Are The Causes Of Chicago Car Accidents?

 It’s unfortunate that despite recent advancements in automotive safety devices like automatic braking, lane-changing sensors, and other accident-avoidance technology, human error is still a dominant factor in almost all serious auto accidents.